llvm/llvm-project/flang/docs/Extensions.md

 * A `NAMELIST` input group may omit its trailing `/` character if it is followed by another `NAMELIST` input group.
 * A `NAMELIST` input group may begin with either `&` or `$`.
+* A comma in a fixed-width numeric input field terminates the field rather than signaling an invalid character error.

 ### Extensions supported when enabled by options